Gas centrifuge

 A gas centrifuge is a device that performs isotope separation of gases.
 A centrifuge relies on the principles of centrifugal force accelerating molecules so that particles of different masses are physically separated in a gradient along the radius of a rotating container.

 A prominent use of gas centrifuges is for the separation of uranium-235 (235U) from uranium-238 (238U).
-The gas centrifuge was developed to replace the gaseous diffusion method of uranium-235 extraction.
-High degrees of separation of these isotopes relies on using many individual centrifuges arranged in series, that achieve successively higher concentrations.
-This process yields higher concentrations of uranium-235 while using significantly less energy compared to the gaseous diffusion process.
+The gas centrifuge was developed to replace the gaseous diffusion method of 235U extraction.
+High degrees of separation of these isotopes relies on using many individual centrifuges arranged in series that achieve successively higher concentrations.
+This process yields higher concentrations of 235U while using significantly less energy compared to the gaseous diffusion process.